cleverly87/Pleo-Demo-Task/docs/003-documentation.md

 If no side is provided, the default is right.

 ### POST /clarence/heel

+> 🔍 See [API Documentation](../openapi/openapi.yaml) for full schema and example payloads.

 **Description**
 Tells Clarence to heel and walk beside you.